-The Department of Radiation Oncology, Brody School of Medicine at East Carolina University invites applications for a Medical Physics Resident/Clinical Instructor to assume the duties and responsibilities of a Clinical Medical Physics resident.
-The Department of Radiation Oncology is recruiting one Resident with an anticipated start date of 07/08/2021.
+The Department of Radiation Oncology, Brody School of Medicine at East Carolina University invites applications for a Medical Physics Resident/Clinical Instructor to assume the duties and responsibilities of a Clinical Medical Physics Resident.
+The Department of Radiation Oncology is recruiting one Resident with an anticipated start date of 07/01/2022.

 The Residency Program consists of two years of rotations, giving the Resident experience with a complete range of therapeutic medical physics clinical procedures.
 The Resident will join a clinical team including Medical Physicists certified by the American Board of Radiology; Dosimetrists; and Radiation Oncologists.
-Faculty physicists also support the Commission on Accreditation of Medical Physicists Education Program (CAMPEP) accredited graduate degree program in Medical Physics, offered through the Department of Physics at East Carolina University.
+Faculty physicists also support the Commission on Accreditation of Medical Physicists Education Program (CAMPEP) accredited graduate degree program in Medical Physics, offered through the Department of Physics.

 The successful candidate will join a clinical program in a University setting with a full range of radiation therapy offerings, including External Beam Radiation Therapy (EBRT), Stereotactic Radiosurgery (SRS), Stereotactic Body Radiation Therapy (SBRT), High Dose-rate Radiotherapy (HDR), and radio-pharmaceuticals.
 The Medical Physics team provides clinical support for a Gamma Knife Icon Stereotactic Radiosurgery facility, an M6 CyberKnife, and three TrueBeam linac machines.
-Clinical support is provided at Vidant Radiation Oncology of Vidant Cancer Care, and at the Vidant Gamma Knife MRI facility.
+Clinical support is provided at both the Vidant Radiation Oncology clinic, and Vidant Medical Center Gamma Knife facility.
 Applications from candidates with diverse backgrounds are encouraged.

 Special Instructions To Application: